 The work done and ongoing by the Commission, MSCAs, industry and ECHA to further develop approaches and advice on how to prepare a streamlined and fit-for-purpose application will also support the potential applicants concerned by substances in this recommendation.
+In this context, for example a step-by-step guide for applicants on how to apply for authorisation has been (December 2016) published on ECHA's website.
+Furthermore, there is ongoing work on applications for the specific cases of low volumes and legacy spare parts.
 It should also be noted that the requirements on communication of information down and up the supply chain (Title IV of REACH) as well as the downstream user obligations (Title V of REACH) have applied for some years.
 Implementation of and compliance with these requirements should as well support the organisation of the work within the supply chains related to the preparation of applications for authorisation.

-Based on the above establishing first LADs earlier than 18 months after inclusion in Annex XIV could even be considered.
+Based on the above, establishing first LADs earlier than 18 months after inclusion in Annex XIV could even be considered.
 However, providing sufficient time to the applicants to get organised within sectors and prepare an application that provides a solid basis for the decision making is important.
 Therefore, it does not seem to be justified to propose shorter LADs.